Erika Hayasaki

 Another way to elevate narrative is to hook your story to a larger issue or news story or some kind of scientific or social research.

-Once, I wrote a narrative about a girl who was abducted, drugged, beaten and thrown off a cliff — and she managed to survive.
-I thought it was an incredible story, and I had the exclusive interview with her, one of her abductors, as well as piles of court records to document it.
+Once, I wrote a narrative about a girl who survived after being thrown off a cliff.
+I had the exclusive interview with her, one of her abductors, as well as piles of court records to document it.
 But it was a hard sell.
 Several editors didn’t want to publish the piece because it didn’t have a news hook, or an obvious “big picture” angle.
 Also, the crime happened a few years ago.
 It was old.

 The main character in my story was a young girl, who grew up disadvantaged and was hanging with some unsavory guys.
 Two different editors told me it was hard for mainstream audiences to relate to her lifestyle choices.
 But I related to her.
 She reminded me of friends I grew up with.
 My emotional connection to her character still wasn’t enough to get it into print.